Escape to Victory: Plot

 Hatch is indeed recaptured.
 However, he is placed in solitary confinement, and thus the prisoners do not know if the French underground will help them.
 Colby tells the Germans that he needs Hatch on the team because Hatch is the backup goalkeeper and the starting goalkeeper has broken his arm.
 Colby himself actually has to break the starting goalkeeper's arm because the Germans want proof of the injury before they will allow Hatch to join the Allied lineup.

 In the end, the POWs can leave the German camp only to play the match; they are to be imprisoned again afterward.
 The resistance's tunnelers break through to the Allied dressing room at halftime with the POWs trailing, 4–1.
 However, the team persuades Hatch to return to the pitch for the second half rather than lead the escape as planned.

 Despite the match officials being heavily biased towards the Germans, and the German team causing several deliberate injuries to the Allied players, a 4–4 draw is achieved after great performances from Luis Fernandez, Carlos Rey and Terry Brady.
 Hatch plays goalkeeper and makes excellent saves, including a save of a penalty kick as time expires to deny the Germans the win.
 An Allied goal had been blatantly disallowed earlier in the match, so the POWs should have won, 5–4.

 After Hatch preserves the draw, the crowd storms the field and swarms the players.
-Some of the spectators help the Allied players disguise themselves in the chaos so that they can escape, and they all burst through the gates to freedom.
+Some of the spectators help the Allied players disguise themselves in the chaos with coats and other clothing so that they can escape, and they all burst through the gates to freedom.